Chazztabulous/_Cooking/Recipies/CurryChickenSoup.md

 - 3/4 teaspoon kosher salt
 - 1/2 teaspoon freshly-ground black pepper
 - 1 (14-ounce) can coconut milk (**see note below)
-optional garnishes: chopped fresh cilantro, crushed red pepper flakes, shredded coconut
+- optional garnishes: chopped fresh cilantro, crushed red pepper flakes, shredded coconut

-# Directions:
+## Instructions:
-1. Heat the olive oil in a large stockpot over medium-high heat.
+- Heat the olive oil in a large stockpot over medium-high heat.
-1. Add the onion, carrots, celery and parsnips and cook for 7-9 minutes, until the onion is soft and translucent, stirring occasionally.
+- Add the onion, carrots, celery and parsnips and cook for 7-9 minutes, until the onion is soft and translucent, stirring occasionally.
-1. Add the garlic, and cook for an additional 1-2 minutes, until the garlic is fragrant, stirring occasionally.
+- Add the garlic, and cook for an additional 1-2 minutes, until the garlic is fragrant, stirring occasionally.
-1. Add the chicken stock, chicken, curry powder, bay leaf, cumin, red pepper flakes, salt and pepper, and stir to combine.
+- Add the chicken stock, chicken, curry powder, bay leaf, cumin, red pepper flakes, salt and pepper, and stir to combine.
-1. Stir in the coconut milk until combined.
+- Stir in the coconut milk until combined.
 Continue to cook until the soup reaches a simmer.
 Then reduce heat to medium-low, cover partially with a lid, and let the mixture simmer for 20-25 minutes.

-1. Remove the bay leaf.
+- Remove the bay leaf.
 Then taste the soup, and season with extra salt, pepper, or red pepper flakes if needed.

 Serve warm, topped with optional garnishes if desired.